Skip to navigation Skip to content

 • even if there is a threshold amount where an expense can be accepted

-• the threshold for pharmaceuticals is $80
+• threshold for pharmaceuticals is $80

-• the expense will not be included in the assessment as the care recipient has not claimed for that expense category
+• expense will not be included in the assessment as the care recipient has not claimed for that expense category

 Where evidence of expense has been provided, the delegate has the discretion to follow up with either the care recipient or nominee to confirm if the expense is to be claimed.